minucas/bigcont/solr/README.md

  - Sends the update (in parallel) to all replicas of the shard, and blocks until a response is received.

+The concept of a leader is similar to that of master when thinking of traditional Solr replication.
+The leader is responsible for making sure the replicas are up to date with the same information stored in the leader.

+Note: Traditional Solr Replication - It is considered "legacy" behavior, since while it is still supported in Solr, the SolrCloud functionality is where the current development is headed.
+In the traditional Solr replication, the index replication distributes complete copies of a master index to one or more slave servers.
+The master server continues to manage updates to the index.
+All querying is handled by the slaves.

 Any host per shard can be the leader, and all other hosts per shard are replicas.
 As with replicas, leaders also participate in distributed queries.
 Contrast this with a master-slave setup in which master nodes only index, and slave nodes only